RobertEkberg/robertekberg.github.io/_posts/How-i-created-this-website/2020-06-19-how-i-created-this-website.md

 ```
 bundle exec jekyll serve --livereload
 ```
-This command will let you host your website from your computer, --livereload will let you see changes made to the website in real time (127.0.0.1:4000).
+This command will let you host your website from your computer, --livereload will let you see changes made to the website in real time (you can find your website at 127.0.0.1:4000).

 ## Build your website with jekyll